fscpp/Fracture-Trace-Point-Analysis/README.md

 - RUN the program

 All the results will be stored in a new folder called "Minima_Analysis" (created by the program).
 This folder will be created in the directory provided.
+The aperture parameters are stored as integers by multiplying them to 10.
+Thus, they must be divided by the same number if you want to obtain the measured value (i.e. real FWHM=FWHM/10; MA=MA/10; PH=PH/10).